 This is especially the case in Etosha where travel agencies block lots of rooms a year in advance and so they can get practically inaccessible to individuals.
 It’s often easier to book this type of accommodation through a travel agent.

 We booked our trip almost a year in advance and still had to look for alternative places/dates for some accommodations.

 Sometimes long driving days are unavoidable if you want to see a lot of different places in one trip.
-Just make sure your whole trip is not spent sitting in the car.
+Just make sure your that the whole trip is not spent sitting in the car.

-Days are short and you cannot travel in the dark so plan your itinerary accordingly.
-4-5 hours driving time is about the maximum you should plan in one day.
-Take into account that you cannot drive fast on gravel roads.
-80km/h is about the maximum speed, often you will have to drive much slower than that.
-You can never know in advance as a lot depends on the condition of the gravel.
+Also, take into account that you cannot drive fast on gravel roads.
+80km/h is about the maximum speed.
+However, often you will have to drive much slower than that.
+You can never know in advance how it will go as a lot depends on the condition of gravel.

 You’ll need an international driver’s license in Namibia if your driver’s license is not in English or if you stay in the country longer than 90 days.

 7. Rent a 4×4